Building secure applications with OutSystems

 OutSystems is committed to continuously improving the security of the applications generated by our platform.
 Therefore, the OutSystems platform features mechanisms that empower developers to build secure applications with minimal effort.

 OWASP Top 10 vulnerabilities

 The Open Web Application Security Project (OWASP) is a free and open software security community.
-The OWASP Top 10 describes the major vulnerabilities that can be found with web applications.
+The OWASP Top 10s describe the major vulnerabilities that can be found in web and mobile applications.
 Here's how OutSystems helps developers build applications that do not have such vulnerabilities.